OpenNebula/docs/source/advanced_administration/high_availability/oneha.rst

 If you are interested in failover protection against hardware and operating system outages within your virtualized IT environment, check the :ref:`Virtual Machines High Availability Guide <ftguide>`.

-This guide is structured in a “how-to” form using the Red Hat HA Cluster suite tested in a CentOS installation; but generic considerations and requirements for this setup are discussed to easily implement this solution with other systems.
+This guide is structured in a *how-to* form using the Red Hat HA Cluster suite tested in a CentOS installation; but generic considerations and requirements for this setup are discussed to easily implement this solution with other systems.

 Overview
 ========